afahinfahimi/backtest/docs/2026-Signals.md

 ## Table Columns — Signal Display
 Each stock row displays two signal-related columns:
-- **Signal** — The main action signal determined by SA score, MC, and VIX logic (this section).
+- **Signals** — The main action signal determined by SA score, MC, and VIX logic (this file).
-- **Pattern** — Secondary score-movement confirmations based on SA history (see Matrix Movement Confirmations).
-Displayed alongside Signal.
+- **Chart** — Secondary score-movement confirmations based on SA history (see Matrix Movement Confirmations).
+Displayed alongside Signal in Chart column.
 Both columns are always visible.
 They may occasionally differ — this is intentional.

 ---